agneknie/Organised/README.md

 productivity and organisation to get the most out of your time.

 # Installation
-### Installer:
+### Installer
-An installer is provided for Windows systems.
-Download it, install it and use Organised on your Windows machine.
+- An [installer](output/OrganisedSetup.exe) is provided for Windows systems.
+Download it, install it and use Organised on your Windows machine;

+- By installing Organised you agree with the [license](LICENSE).

-### Source code:
+### Source code
 - All source code and resources needed are available here on Github.
-Feel free to tinker Organised to your own liking or suggest improvements.
+Feel free to tinker Organised to your own liking or suggest improvements;

-- Keep in mind that you will need to add your own SQLite JDBC to connect with the database of Organised.
+- Keep in mind that you will need to add your own SQLite JDBC to connect with the database of Organised;

 - Also, depending on your IDE you might have problems with references to the images & database.
-Database reference can be modified in [Database.java](src/database/Database.java) and the majority of image links can be modified in the relevant [FXML Files](src/views) and class [ControlScene.java](src/controllers/utilities/ControlScene.java)
+Database reference can be modified in [Database.java](src/database/Database.java) and the majority of image links can be modified in the relevant [FXML Files](src/views) and class [ControlScene.java](src/controllers/utilities/ControlScene.java);

+- The main start point of the system is [Main.java](src/Main.java);

-- A jar file is provided as well.
+- A [jar file](output/Organised.jar) is provided as well.
 Keep in mind that an SQLite JDBC jar file will need to be in the same directory as the jar file for Organised to open.

 # User Guide
 Organised  consists of 4 main sections: Marks, Time, Schedule and Tasks.
 Whilst navigating through the system, keep in mind that you might need to complete one section before moving to the other.
 For example, add years and modules in Marks and then move to study period addition in Time.

+### First Launch

+Using Organised for the first time you will have to register.
+The username and the password you use to create an account will act as your login details to access Organised.
+To avoid logging in each time you launch Organised, make sure you check the "Keep me logged in." checkbox.

 ### Profile
 Your statistics.
 Populate Organised with information and see your profile update based on your progress.